 1. Lower Blood Pressure

 One study found that that people who consumed a glass of fresh beet juice had reduced blood pressure in less than 6 hours.
 Another study here also showed that the patients drinking the beet juice experienced a 20% improvement in blood vessel dilation capacity and their artery stiffness reduced by around 10%.The benefit comes from the naturally occurring nitrates in beets, which are converted into nitric oxide in your body.
 Nitric oxide, helps to relax and dilate your blood vessels, improving blood flow and lowering blood pressure.
 Learn more about how to keep your blood pressure at a healthy level.

-Drinking beet juice before exercise showed to improve exercise and muscle performance, this effect was due to the nitric oxide which helps to reduce oxygen expense.
-The scientists believe the finding will be of interest not only to athletes but also to elderly people and those with metabolic, respiratory or cardiovascular diseases.
-The wonderful vegetable can simply help improve energy for everyone so drink up!
+Drinking beet juice before exercise was shown to improve exercise and muscle performance, due to the nitric oxide which helps to reduce oxygen expense.
+The scientists believe this research will be of interest athletes but as well as to older adults and those with metabolic, respiratory or cardiovascular diseases.

 One cup of raw beets contains 58 calories, 13g of carbohydrate, 9g of sugar, 4g of fiber and 2g of protein.
 It also provides daily, 11% of vitamin C, 6% of iron, 5% of vitamin B6, 13% potassium (442mg), 37% of folate(148mcg) and 22% of manganese.